Throwback Thursday: Looking back at Iowa's starters as recruits

 -Zach VanValkenburg (Hillsdale) came to Iowa as a grad transfer in 2019.

--Iowa starters that had a Colorado State offer coming out of high school: Matt Hankins, Spencer Petras, Noah Shannon, and Dane Belton
+-Iowa starters that had a Maryland offer coming out of high school: Cody Ince and Dane Belton.

--Other players on Iowa's roster that had a Colorado State offer: Alex Padilla, whose father, Mike Padilla, played at Colorado State.
+-Other players on Iowa's roster that had a Maryland offer: Luke Lachey and Michael Myslinski.